 The Iconians were so feared that the other races in the galaxy banded together to wipe them out via orbital bombardment of their homeworld and called them "Demons of Air and Darkness".
 In Star Trek Online, the Iconians turn out to be not so extinct and they are responsible for the strife plaguing the sector.
-In their first real appearance, a single Iconian vessel wipes out two Borg cubes and leaves just as quickly, telling the survivors to fear them.
+In their first appearance, a single Iconian casually vaporizes six people with a wave of her hand, before .
 Furthermore, the Dominion is so afraid of the Iconians that their official policy for dealing with them is to give the Iconians anything and everything they want, hoping they will go away.

 Star Trek: Deep Space Nine: Dax is notorious among Trill initiates for being one of the worst mentors for an initiate to be assigned to.
 Dax is infamous for have broken more initiates (thus ending their chance of becoming Joined Trill) than any other Joined Trill.
 Being assigned to Dax is therefore regarded as practically a death sentence by most Trill initiates.

 Supernatural: Has a few depending on the season.
-In the first season demons are nigh unstoppable and in the first episode with one in Sam and Dean have serious trouble exorcising a single demon because it could be anyone, conventional weapons are all useless (the only thing to hurt it is holy water) and to kill it they have to enable it to posses the plane itself.
-When they learn that going up against the Yellow eyed demon that killed their mother means going up against a lot of demons they become very unnerved.
-Once they get their hands on the Colt (a gun made to kill demons) and learn how to make Devils traps Demons become a lot loss threatening, though are still highly feared until...
+In the first season, demons are nigh-unstoppable.
+In the first episode with one, Sam and Dean have serious trouble exorcising a single demon—it could be anyone, conventional weapons are all useless (the only thing that can hurt it is holy water), and, to kill it, they have to enable it to posses the plane itself.
+When they learn it was a demon that killed their mother, they become very unnerved.
+Once they get their hands on the Colt (a gun that can kill anything) and learn how to make devil's traps, demons become a lot less threatening, though are still highly feared, until...

-Season 4 shows that Angels are this to Demons: a group of Demons harass Sam and Dean shortly after Dean is mysteriously brought back from the grave but Sam points out that the Demons don't know how Dean is alive either and are more afraid than they are because it means there might be a bigger fish.
-Later Sam goes back to kill them and finds that their eyes were burnt out because the saw what it really looked like.
+Season 4 shows that angels are this to demons: a group of demons harass Sam and Dean shortly after Dean is mysteriously brought back from Hell, but Sam points out that the demons don't know how Dean is alive, either, and are more afraid than they are, because it means there might be a bigger fish.
+Later, Sam goes back to kill them and finds that their eyes were burnt out because they saw what it really looked like.
 The only survivor is gibbering about how the end is upon us and how everything is going to die.
-When it turns out that nothing Sam and Dean have or can do will hurt an Angel and sometimes an Angel can go bad and/or insane things escalate quickly.
+When it turns out that nothing Sam and Dean have or can do will hurt an angel and sometimes angels can go bad and/or insane, things escalate quickly.
 Upping the ante from there, regular angels fear archangels, who can smite their lesser brethren into nothing with apparently little effort.

-Series 7 ups the ante with the Leviathans who can regenerate from just about anything, shape shift into someone perfectly (as long as they have a tiny DNA sample), tear through just about anything and anyone, are immune to angels, demons, monsters, Eve, weapons (can't hurt them permanently), fire, iron, salt, and silver.
-The only things that can hurt them are Borax based cleaning products.
-Decapitation slows them down and they can only be killed by being eaten by another leviathan, being forced to eat themselves (by putting a bib round their neck which is used a a punishment for failing their leader) or being stabbed by the "bone of righteous mortal, soaked in the blood of the fallen" (a fallen angel; "the father of fallen beasts", an Alpha; and "the ruler of fallen humanity", the King of Hell).
-The head Leviathan is this to his subordinates as his very name is enough to make them shake in their boots and plans to kill every monster demon and angel he can and change human physiology (making us live longer, more disease resistant and much fatter) and psychology (making us passive) so the whole planet becomes a buffet for the leviathans.
+Season 7 ups the ante with the Leviathans, who can regenerate from just about anything, shape-shift into someone perfectly (as long as they have a tiny DNA sample), tear through just about anything and anyone, are immune to angels, demons, monsters, Eve, weapons (can't hurt them permanently), fire, iron, salt, and silver.
+The only things that can hurt them are...Borax-based cleaning products.
+Decapitation slows them down, but they can only be killed by being eaten by another Leviathan, being forced to eat themselves (used as a punishment for failing their leader), or being stabbed by a "bone of a righteous mortal, soaked in the bloods of the three fallen" (a fallen angel; "the father of fallen beasts", an Alpha; and "the ruler of fallen humanity", the King of Hell).
+The head Leviathan is this to his subordinates, as his very name is enough to make them shake in their boots.
+He plans to kill every monster, demon, and angel he can and change human physiology—to make us live longer, be more disease resistant, and much fatter—and psychology—to make us passive—so the whole planet becomes a buffet for the Leviathans.

 Death tops them all.
-He is the only thing in creation that can make Dean Freakin' Winchester quake in his boots.
+He is the only being in creation that can make Dean Winchester quake in his boots.
 One day, Death will reap God Himself.

 Brother Mouzone is possibly an even bigger one than all the others mentioned.
 The mere thought of this guy being brought in to interfere with their plans scares the shit out of Stringer and Prop Joe.

-Though to be fair, only certain people like Joe and Stringer know who Brother Mouzone is.
-Omar apparently didn't know him.
-Cheese suffered a great deal a pain and humiliation for his ignorance of the man.
+Though, to be fair, only certain people (like Joe and Stringer) seem to know who Brother Mouzone is.
+Omar, apparently, didn't know him.
+Cheese suffered a great deal of pain and humiliation for his ignorance.